 - Attend one fall and one spring honors cohort meeting with the E&S Honors Coordinator.
 Dates TBD.

 - Submit a progress report and annotated bibliography in late fall.
-Due date will be announced at start of fall semester.
+Due date will be announced at the start of fall semester.

-- Honors candidates participate in and present the findings of their thesis project in a May honors symposium.
+- Honors candidates participate in and present the findings of their thesis project in a May Honors Symposium.

-- Students may volunteer to publish their original honors research on eCommons, Cornell’s digital repository, as long as doing so does not interfere with other plans, such as patenting or publishing in a professional journal.
+- Authors may volunteer to publish their original honors research on eCommons, Cornell’s digital repository, as long as doing so does not interfere with other plans, such as patenting or publishing in a professional journal.
 A permission form to allow a thesis to be made available online in eCommons can be obtained from the E&S honors program coordinator.